ArnoldasMk/Kali/README.md

 ## What is Kali?
 Kali is an Open Source Linux Cheat For Counter Strike : Global Offensive.
 "Main" branch is EyeHook fork.
-I am currently working on my rework branch.
-These instructions are for Mainr branch.
+These instructions are for Main branch.
 ## Compiling

 **Note:** _Do NOT download or compile as the root user._